Pennsylvania US Senate candidate Fetterman suffers stroke but says he's 'well on my way to a full recovery' - KESQ

 By Dan Merica, CNN

-John Fetterman, Pennsylvania lieutenant governor and Democratic US Senate candidate, announced Sunday that he had a stroke and went to the hospital on Friday, but said in a statement, “I’m feeling much better, and the doctors tell me I didn’t suffer any cognitive damage.
-I’m well on my way to a full recovery.”
+John Fetterman, the favorite to win Pennsylvania’s Democratic US Senate contest, announced Sunday that he’s recovering after a stroke.

+Fetterman is at the Penn Medicine Lancaster General Hospital in Lancaster, Pennsylvania, according to a statement, which noted he first went to the hospital Friday.

-Pennsylvania’s primary is on Tuesday, and Fetterman is the favorite to win the Democratic Senate contest, with polls showing him holding a significant lead over Rep. Conor Lamb and state Rep. Malcolm Kenyatta.
+Pennsylvania’s primary is on Tuesday, and polls show Fetterman, Pennsylvania lieutenant governor, holding a significant lead over US Rep. Conor Lamb and state Rep. Malcolm Kenyatta.
+Fetterman, who began canceling events on Friday, said Sunday he is continuing in the race.

-“Our campaign isn’t slowing down one bit, and we are still on track to win this primary on Tuesday, and flip this Senate seat in November,” he said.
+He continued: “Our campaign isn’t slowing down one bit, and we are still on track to win this primary on Tuesday, and flip this Senate seat in November.”

-Fetterman began canceling events on Friday.
-Just as an event outside Lancaster was set to start, campaign spokesman Joe Calvello informed the crowd that Fetterman had woken up not feeling well and, out of an abundance of caution, the campaign decided to cancel the event.

-On Friday night, Calvello told reporters the evening event was canceled because Fetterman was “not feeling well, so we took him to get checked out.”
+His spokesman Joe Calvello told CNN that the lieutenant governor was on his way to an event on Friday at a college in Millersville, which is near Lancaster, when his wife, Gisele, urged him to get checked out at a hospital.

+“I wasn’t feeling well, so I went to the hospital to get checked out,” Fetterman said in the statement.
+“I didn’t want to go — I didn’t think I had to — but Gisele insisted, and as usual, she was right.”

-Fetterman’s campaign did not give any indication that the lieutenant governor was in the hospital and did not respond to questions about whether the illness was Covid-related.
+Fetterman’s campaign had not given any indication that the lieutenant governor was in the hospital and did not respond to questions about whether the illness was Covid-related.

 Fetterman also canceled a handful of events on Saturday and Sunday.

+Fetterman’s campaign was notably mum about his absence from the campaign trail over the weekend.
+While they would inform reporters that events had been canceled, they would not answer questions on his condition.

+Calvello added: “We wanted to put out something once we had a clearer picture of his health.”

-Lamb, one of Fetterman’s opponents, responded to the news Sunday, saying he and his wife Hayley “are keeping John and his family in our prayers and wishing him a full and speedy recovery.”
+Lamb, one of Fetterman’s opponents, responded to the news on his health Sunday, saying he and his wife, Hayley, “are keeping John and his family in our prayers and wishing him a full and speedy recovery.”

 Kenyatta also responded to the news.